Updated May 6, 2022

 Neither can you claim compensation from the Home Office.
 And airlines and tour operators are equally unsympathetic about out-of-date documents, so you’re highly unlikely to receive anything from them.

-Remember: it’s your responsibility to ensure your passport is up-to-date.
-With a busy period approaching now that the Brexit transition period has ended, it makes good sense to apply as early as possible to renew your documentation.
+Remember: it’s your responsibility to ensure your passport is up to date.
+With a busy period approaching as travel re-starts, it makes good sense to apply as early as possible to renew your documentation.